The SailRail pass is a fun and affordable way to travel between Ireland and the UK. Learn about the trip we took with

-There was a period of about 2 years when we lived in Maynooth, Ireland and my sister lived in London.
+There was a period of about 2 years when we lived in Maynooth, Ireland and my sister lived in London, UK.
 We spent the time going back and forth to visit each other or getting together in other European cities.

 One of our more memorable trips was when we decided to travel the old-fashioned way via the SailRail pass to London.

 The SailRail pass allows travelers to take the ferry from Dublin to Holyhead, and then a train to anywhere in the UK for an affordable price.
 The exact cost depends on which ferry you take and the end destination.
 Taking the fast ferry or a more direct train will cost more.

-At the time of our trip, Max was 3 years old and really into Thomas the Tank engine, so spending time on trains was as much part of the adventure as visiting my sister in London.
-We decided to go as slow as possible, travelling to London via Oxford, which was much less direct.
+At the time of our trip, Max was 3 years old and really into Thomas the Tank Engine, so spending time on trains was as much a part of the adventure as visiting my sister in London.
+We decided to go as slow as possible, traveling to London via Oxford, which was much less direct.
 However, the whole trip only cost €90 for all three of us (under 5s ride for free).
 And we got to check out plenty of trains!

 A slow journey